+Anxiety can cause psychological and physical symptoms.
 Anxiety varies from person to person, but here are some of the most common anxiety symptoms:

 - Feeling nervous or worried